Some Interesting Starter Ideas:

 Garden and landscaping Ideas – GARDEN SHADES & PERGOLAS

-These are a must for your garden so you could chill outside and actually enjoy the fruits of your labour.
+These are a must for your garden so you could chill outside and actually enjoy the fruits of your labor.
 These aren’t meant to completely block the sun but just enough to screen you from direct and uncomfortable sunlight.
 There’s so much variation possible here as well.
-You could go for a contemporary design pergola, or a DIY one; you could use curtains in here or even pretty lights, an outdoor fan or hanging planters.
+You could go for a contemporary design pergola or a DIY one; you could use curtains in here or even pretty lights, an outdoor fan or hanging planters.
 You can even design a playful, kid-friendly pergola or one that is beside your swimming pool.

 GARDEN LANDSCAPING WITH POTTED PLANTS

-Potted plants add colour and variety and are fun to decorate your garden with.
-You can practically use anything from well-planned, uniform and matching pots to random, mismatched pots of different sizes and shapes, or even steel or plastic tubs.
+Potted plants add color and variety and are fun to decorate your garden with.
+You can practically use anything from well-planned, uniform, and matching pots to random, mismatched pots of different sizes and shapes, or even steel or plastic tubs.
 Just make sure there’s a hole at the bottom of your pot so your plants don’t drown.
 You can spread them out evenly and individually or group a few of them together, or even keep changing their positions every few months or years to give your garden a new look at zero cost

 ATTRACTIVE GARDEN WALKWAYS

 Your walkway doesn’t have to be boring.
 If your concrete walkway has aged and withered, refresh it by staining.
 You can even line your concrete with bricks or lava stone to add colour to the path, or use paver stones in designing your walkway.
-You may use huge stones to make a stair-line walkway for a more natural look; or make a lovely lattice pattern with cobblestones, filled with gravels.
+You may use huge stones to make a stair-line walkway for a more natural look; or make a lovely lattice pattern with cobblestones, filled with gravel.
 Check out the tutorial for the same and some stunning pictures to inspire you.

 TREE STUMP LANDSCAPING:

 Recycle that tree stump to transform your garden!
-If you have kids, you can turn it into a fairy-garden, or a table top to play board games.
+If you have kids, you can turn it into a fairy garden, or a tabletop to play board games.
 If not, then turning it into a table for grown-ups is a great idea too.
 A cute gnome home can be made; a chair or a throne too, ‘cos…why not?
 A heavy bowl or basin can be placed on the tree stump and voila!
-You have a pretty bird-bath ready.
+You have a pretty bird bath ready.

 GARDEN SOLAR LIGHTS: